A Comprehensive Survey of Mamba Architectures for Medical Image Analysis: Classification, Segmentation, Restoration and Beyond: Medical Image Analysis using Mamba

 Yang \textit{et al.} \cite{yang2024clinicalmamba} proposed \textbf{ClinicalMamba}, a specialized language model based on Mamba.
 ClinicalMamba is pre-trained on longitudinal clinical notes from MIMIC-III to achieve notable speed and performance benchmarks.
 It surpasses established clinical language models as well as large language models such as GPT-4 in longitudinal clinical tasks.
 The researchers pre-trained ClinicalMamba using a causal language modeling objective on a dataset of de-identified clinical notes from MIMIC-III.
-This dataset encompassed 82,178 hospital visits with all associated notes aggregated longitudinally.
-The model leverages a selective SSM with a context window of 16k tokens, effectively covering over 98\% of the visits within the dataset.
 By specializing in medical domain and pre-training on longitudinal data, ClinicalMamba captures unique characteristics of clinical narratives.
-The paper highlights potential applications in tasks such as cohort selection for clinical trials and ICD coding, where the model can interpret clinical narratives and extract relevant information.
-Ye \textit{et al.} \cite{ye2024pmambamarryingperonamalik} devised \textbf{P-Mamba}, a novel deep learning model to address pediatric echocardiographic left ventricular segmentation.
-It tackles two key issues: computational efficiency and noise interference.
-The model employs a dual-branch architecture.
-ViM encoder branch focuses on efficiency by capturing global dependencies in the image.
-DWT-based PMD encoder branch, leveraging a technique originally used for image de-noising (DWT-based PMD) block, specifically targets noise suppression while preserving local features crucial for segmentation.
-This branch utilizes an anisotropic diffusion equation to achieve this balance.
-Finally, decoders within the model (SegHead and FCNHead) upsample features from both branches to generate segmentation masks.